Data-Mechanics/course-2017-spr-proj/asafer_asambors_maxzm_vivyee/README.md

 # Introduction
 The city of Boston provides sets of data for different series of city services.
 We use datasets of different healthy locations and a dataset of locations with high percentages of adult obesity.
 With these datasets, we look for correlation between access to healthy locations in the form of travel time through public transportation and obesity percentages.
-With our results we will determine whether these healthy programs/locations are located in neighborhoods with higher levels of obesity, which need them the most
+With our results we will determine whether these healthy programs/locations are located in neighborhoods with higher levels of obesity, which need them the most.

 # Datasets
 The healthy location datasets we use and created are: